National Museum of Wildlife Art

 Jackson, Wyoming, USA

 The National Museum of Wildlife Art is located on a dramatic 70-acre site on East Gros Ventre Butte in Jackson, Wyoming.
-It offers visitors the rare opportunity to view wildlife in its natural habitat as well as depicted in paintings and sculpture mere feet away.
-The stone building blends into the native terrain, reflecting the natural beauty of the area while housing the nation’s premier fine art collection depicting North American wildlife and high-quality wildlife-related collections.
+It offers visitors the rare opportunity to both view wildlife in its natural habitat as well as depicted in artwork.

-Fentress Architects’ goal was to link the natural contours of the site with both the museum building and the contents of the museum.
-The building was allowed to grow from the hillside like one of the many natural rock outcroppings on the butte.
+Fentress Architects’ goal was to link the natural contours of the site with both the museum building and its contents.
+Therefore, the building appears to grow naturally from the hillside, just as the many natural rock outcroppings extrude from the butte on which the museum sits.
 The carefully planned road allows the structure to reveal itself as visitors move around it.

 - Honor Award, AIA Denver, 1996